LocalAtBrown/article-rec-db/README.md

 To generate a new revision after you've updated the models:

 1. Run this from the root of the project: `DB_CONNECTION_STRING='postgresql://user:password@host:port/db_name' alembic revision --autogenerate -m "message"`.
 (There's a Poe task for this: run `poe rmtdiff -d db_name -m "message"`)
-2. Check the `/alembic/versions/` directory for the new revision and verify that it does what you want it to
+2. Check the `/alembic/versions/` directory for the new revision and verify that it does what you want it to.
+Run `TYPE=alembic poe test` to test models against a local DB initialized via Alembic, and resolve issues as needed.
 3. Run this from the root of the project: `DB_CONNECTION_STRING='postgresql://user:password@host:port/db_name' alembic upgrade head`.
 Note that you only need to generate the revision file (step 1) _once_ because we want the same content in each environment's database, but you do need to run the `upgrade head` command once _for each_ database (change the DB_NAME to the desired target).
 (There's a Poe task for this: run `poe rmtupgrade -d db_name`)

 Similar to database management, we let our CI/CD handle Step 3.